Schaefer's theorem for graphs: Discussion of our strategy

 \section{Discussion of our strategy}

-We establish our result by translating Graph-SAT problems into \emph{constraint satisfaction problems} (CSPs) with infinite domains.
-More specifically, for every set of formulas $\Psi$ we present a relational structure $\Gamma_\Psi$ such that Graph-SAT$(\Psi)$ is equivalent to $\Csp(\Gamma_\Psi)$; in a certain sense, Graph-SAT$(\Psi)$ and $\Csp(\Gamma_\Psi)$ are one and the same problem.
+We establish our result by translating Graph-SAT problems into \emph{constraint satisfaction problems} (CSPs) over infinite domains.
+More specifically, for every set of formulas $\Psi$ we present an infinite relational structure $\Gamma_\Psi$ such that Graph-SAT$(\Psi)$ is equivalent to $\Csp(\Gamma_\Psi)$; in a certain sense, Graph-SAT$(\Psi)$ and $\Csp(\Gamma_\Psi)$ are one and the same problem.
 The relational structure $\Gamma_\Psi$ has a first-order definition in the \emph{random graph $G$}, i.e., the (up to isomorphism) unique countably infinite universal homogeneous graph.
-The random graph belongs to one of the most fundamental $\omega$-categorical structures, and is an important structure in model theory that appears also in many other areas of mathematics (see~\cite{RandomCameron}).
 This perspective allows us to use the so-called \emph{universal-algebraic approach}, and in particular \emph{polymorphisms} to classify the computational complexity of Graph-SAT problems.
 In contrast to the universal-algebraic approach for finite domain constraint satisfaction, our proof relies crucially on strong results from structural Ramsey theory; we use such results to find regular patterns in the behavior of polymorphisms of structures with a first-order definition in $G$, which in turn allows us to find analogies with polymorphisms of structures on a Boolean domain.

 We call structures with a first-order definition in $G$ \emph{reducts} of $G$.
-While the standard definition of a reduct of a relational structure $\Delta$ is a structure on the same domain obtained by forgetting some relations of $\Delta$, a reduct of $\Delta$ in our sense is really a reduct of the expansion of $\Delta$ by all first-order definable relations.
-It turns out that there is one class of reducts $\Gamma$ for which $\Csp(\Gamma)$ is in P for trivial reasons; further, there are 16 classes of reducts $\Gamma$ for which $\Csp(\Gamma)$ (and the corresponding Graph-SAT problems) can be solved by non-trivial algorithms in polynomial time.
+While the classical definition of a reduct of a relational structure $\Delta$ is a structure on the same domain obtained by forgetting some relations of $\Delta$, a reduct of $\Delta$ in our sense (following~\cite{RandomReducts}) is really a reduct of the expansion of $\Delta$ by all first-order definable relations.
+It turns out that there is one class of reducts $\Gamma$ of $G$ for which $\Csp(\Gamma)$ is in P for trivial reasons; further, there are 16 classes of reducts $\Gamma$ for which $\Csp(\Gamma)$ (and the corresponding Graph-SAT problems) can be solved by non-trivial algorithms in polynomial time.